darshan-hpc/darshan/darshan-util/pydarshan/README.rst

 pydarshan
 =========

-Python utilities to interact with darshan log records of HPC applications. pydarshan requires darshan-utils (3.2.0+) to be installed.
+Python utilities to interact with Darshan log records of HPC applications. pydarshan requires darshan-utils (3.3.0+) to be installed.

 Features
 --------